-I am right now in the Philippines, in Dumaguete a place world-renowned for its corals and its muck diving, and I have been having a wonderful time!
+Currently, I am in Dumaguete, a place in the Philippines world-renowned for its corals and muck diving, and I have been having a wonderful time!
 I was invited here by the Atlantis Imagemakers; a group started two years ago by photographer Marty Snyderman.
 His goal was to bring together a group of talented image-makers from around the globe for two weeks of diving in a world-renowned location.
-Marty decided he needed more young people to be involved and so he reached out to the scholars and invited me along.
+Marty decided he needed more young people to be involved so he reached out to the scholars and invited me along.
 As someone new to photography, this has been an incredible, educational experience!
 I have been learning so many new skills and techniques, and have gained a whole new appreciation for all the photography gear and tools provided to me by Reef Photo and Video.

 Painted Frogfish - Antennarius pictus ~10cm